CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Appendix

 \subsubsection{Inter-city Transfer Learning}

-For fine-tuning, we tune the model trained over the source city with learning rate 5e-5, weight decay 0 using Adam optimizer for 100 epochs, and choose the model with the lowest validation error on the target city for testing.
-For RegionTrans, the weight for feature consistency is taken as 0.01.
+To fine-tune our model, we utilized an Adam optimizer with a learning rate of 5e-5 and weight decay of 0.
+This process was carried out over 100 epochs on the source city dataset.
+The model with the lowest validation error on the target city dataset was selected for testing.
+We also implemented the RegionTrans method, with a weight of 0.01 assigned to feature consistency.